kingjosephm/DiscriminationMitigation/README.md

   'protected_class_features' (i.e. a list of all protected class feature names) and 'target_feature'
 - `train` (optional) - Pandas DataFrame or list of Pandas Series/DataFrame(s) used to weight the predictions to reflect the marginal distributions of *C*.
-This should be the same training set used to train `model`, but need not be.
+This could be the same training set used to train `model`, but need not be.
 Importantly, if this dataframe includes a value for a protected class features that is not found in `df` (e.g. sparsely populated values or a small test set) this will trigger a UserWarning